 Mr Johnson appears to have based his chapter on the 1935 book “Mohammed and Charlemagne” by the French historian Henri Pirenne who, from the extracts Mr Johnson quotes, had his own preconceived views.

-Reading Mr Johnson’s chapter, you would never know that from about 650 AD to about 1400 AD, the Arab Muslim world was far ahead of Christian Europe in science, technology and commercial organisation.
+Reading Mr Johnson’s chapter, you would never know that from about 650 AD to about 1400 AD, Arab Muslims were far ahead of Christian Europe in science, technology and commercial organisation.
 (The reasons Muslims fell behind afterwards are complex, but Mr Johnson does not need to think about them, since his book chapter claims that Muslims had no interest in learning and were always behind.)

 Because Mr Johnson writes in very colourful and entertaining language, with great verve, his writings are particularly dangerous.
 Any Britons relying upon his book chapter for their knowledge of Muslim history will acquire a wholly inaccurate knowledge of history, one which is likely to infect them with anti-Muslim attitudes.